Copyright © Kevin Shattuck. All rights reserved.

 How do I set an appointment?

-You can stop by the shop and talk to an artist to go over your ideas.
+You can schedule a consult by email to stop by the shop and talk to an artist to go over your ideas.
 It is not possible to quote a price over the phone.
 When you are ready to set an appointment we will ask for a $50 deposit to reserve your time.
 The $50 deposit will be deducted from the total cost of your tattoo.
 If you need to reschedule your appointment please notify us 48 hours in advance or you will risk losing your deposit.

 There is a lot of work involved in preparing a custom design such as research and drawing.
 You are not charged for this.
 Your hourly rate is based on the time you sit in the artists chair only.
 That is why we insist on a deposit.